Data Protection Information

 hello@playbk.io

-Should you have any questions regarding the processing of your personal data by us and the associated rights as well as other data protection notices and suggestions, you can contact our data protection officer at any time in confidence by e-mail to dpo@playbk.io or by mail to the above postal address, using the reference "Data Protection Officer".
+If you have any questions regarding the processing of your personal data by us and the associated rights as well as other data protection notices and suggestions, you can contact our data protection officer at any time in confidence by email to datenschutz@playbk.io or by mail to the above postal address, using the reference "Data Protection Officer".

 2. Personal data – information that relates to you